× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 d100 Misfire Effect

-51-52 If the caster/target casts a spell within the next minute that forces a save, the target of that spell automatically fails/succeeds the save.
+51-52 If the caster/target casts a spell within the next minute that forces a save, the target of that spell gains double (dis)advantage on the save.

 53-54 The caster/target is reduced to 0 Health.